Shahamir Shahamirian: Biography

 Shahamirian and his collaborators saw Heraclius II of Georgia and, later, the Russian Empire as potential vehicles for the liberation of Armenia from Muslim rule.
 For this reason, Shahamirian's proposed republican constitution specifies that a member of the old Armenian royal dynasties could be elected leader of the Armenian republic for life; Heraclius was a member of the Bagrationi dynasty, related to the Bagratunis that once reigned as kings of Armenia.
-Hercalius was in contact with Shahamirian and, responding to his overtures, awarded him the title of prince and granted him the region of Lori.
+Heraclius was in contact with Shahamirian and, responding to his overtures, awarded him the title of prince and granted him the region of Lori.
 Shahamirian saw Lori as a possible nucleus for the future Armenian republic that he and his allies envisioned.
 Shahamirian also established contacts with the Russian court and with Archbishop Hovsep Arghutian, the spiritual head of the Russian Armenians.
 He welcomed the Treaty of Georgievsk which made Georgia a protectorate of Russia, and drafted a proposal according to which an Armenian republic would be established following a Russian campaign in the South Caucasus.